Automated insulin delivery system: MiniMed 670G

 In September 2016, the FDA approved the Medtronic MiniMed 670G, which was the first approved hybrid closed loop system.
 The device automatically adjusts a patient's basal insulin delivery.
 It is made up of a continuous glucose monitor, an insulin pump, and a glucose meter for calibration.
 It automatically functions to modify the level of insulin delivery based on the detection of blood glucose levels by continuous monitor.
 It does this by sending the blood glucose data through an algorithm that analyzes and makes the subsequent adjustments.
 The system has two modes.
 Manual mode lets the user choose the rate at which basal insulin is delivered.
 Auto mode regulates basal insulin levels from the CGM readings every five minutes.

 Tandem Diabetes Care t:Slim X2 with Control IQ

 The Tandem Diabetes Care t:Slim X2 was approved by the U.S. Food and Drug Administration in 2019 and is the first insulin pump to be designated as an alternate controller enabled (ACE) insulin pump.
 ACE insulin pumps allow users to integrate continuous glucose monitors, automated insulin dosing (AID) systems, and other diabetes management devices with the pump to create a personalized diabetes therapy system.
 Many users of the t:slim X2 integrate the pump with the Dexcom G6, a continuous glucose monitor approved by the FDA in 2018.
 It was the first CGM authorized for use in an integrated therapy system.
 The device does not require fingerstick calibrations.

+Insulet: Omnipod 5

+The first tubeless automated insulin delivery system, Omnipod 5 uses SmartAdjust technology to actively predict glucose levels up to 60 minutes ahead and adjust insulin delivery every 5 minutes—automatically increasing, decreasing, or pausing basal insulin—towards a user‑customizable glucose target.
+The system integrates with several continuous glucose monitors: Dexcom G6, Dexcom G7, and Freestyle Libre 2 Plus.
+Omnipod 5 is FDA‑cleared for people with type 1 diabetes aged 2 years and older, and adults with type 2 diabetes aged 18+.